LUTZ BUSINESS INSIGHTS

 Code Sec.
 162(a) – allows deductions for ordinary expenses paid in the tax year concerning any business.

-Before the Tax Cuts and Jobs Act (TCJA), Code Sec.
-274(a)(1)(A) generally prohibited deductions for entertainment expenses which were usually considered activities relating to amusement, entertainment, or recreation.
-The TCJA amendment to this rule removed all exceptions.
+The Tax Cuts and Jobs Act (TCJA) amended Code Sec.
+274(a)(1)(A) to generally prohibit deductions relating to amusement, entertainment, or recreation.

 Code Sec.
 274